eyashiro/eyashiro.github.io/pages/pages-root-folder/index.md

   <div class="medium-4 column">
     <img src="../images/quotation_mark.png" class="center">
-    <p style="text-align:center">"I know Erika since almost a decade, and she has been excelling in research, biology and bioinformatics at UNIL's DMF.
-She has experience and high standards of ethics too.
-Anyone who needs help from simple alignments to bioinformatics workflows & including best experimental design for complex research problems, she is sure to find solutions."</p>
+    <p style="text-align:center">"Erika's impressive research skills were clear from our first meeting about decade ago in UNIL's DMF.
+Excelling at research, biology and bioinformatics, she has not only extensive experience, but very high standards.
+For anyone who needs help with their research, from simple edits or alignments to analysis workflows & including best experimental design for complex research problems, she is sure to find appropriate solutions."</p>
-    <p style="text-align:center">Dr. Rachel Arronof<br />AGiR<br /> Hackuarium Lausanne</p>
+    <p style="text-align:center">Dr. Rachel Arronof<br />AGiR!<br /> Hackuarium, Lausanne</p>
     <br />
   </div>